Lockwood-Community-Church/bylaws/bylaws.md

 1. <ins>Trustees</ins>

-    The Administrative Board will present Trustees to the church for approval by consensus (as defined in Article X of the LCC Constitution) at the Annual Meeting.
+    The Administrative Board will present Trustees to the church for approval by consensus (as defined in Article VI of the LCC Constitution) at the Annual Meeting.
 Trustees will exercise oversight of church property.
 Each Trustee will be appointed for a three-year term of service.
 Trustees must be a Covenant Partner.